visualenglishpl/velp/README-RESOURCE-GENERATOR.md

 6. **Proper PDF Organization**: PDF resources are now organized by unit, not all in Unit 1
 7. **Future-Proof Design**: Easy to extend to other books and resource types
 8. **Reduced Duplication**: Reuses common helper functions for resource creation
+9. **Quick Deployment**: New resources can be added in minutes rather than hours of manual coding